 One of the un-discussed issues of all the non-stop development in Denver is the air pollution from the tractors, trucks and other machinery involved with razing properties.
 Denver is in the top 10 for having the worst air pollution, and there is no wonder why.
-In addition to the traffic-clogged streets, we also have developers pillaging our neighborhoods with pollution-chugging tractors.
+In addition to the traffic-clogged streets, we also have developers pillaging our neighborhoods with pollution-chugging tractors, trucks and machinery.
 Neighbors have to inhale the toxic diesel exhaust and dust from the countless machines used to destroy historic homes, trees, and landscapes for the insatiable greed of the property owner developers.

 Why are our rights not considered?
 Neighbors should have the right to clean air, and the years-long construction projects in the heart of our established neighborhoods is a huge contributor to air and noise pollution.
 If you work from home, your work is constantly interrupted by the loud banging, engine noise, dust and air pollution that fills nearby homes of construction sites.

 The city of Denver, for example, continues to grant permits for non-stop construction projects on entire blocks, subjecting the residents to air pollution and noise pollution for years upon years.

 And believe us, years of construction, especially when you work from home and during a pandemic, is enough to drive one mad.